-With the exception of severe bleeding or major surgery, most patients with mild 1 C hemophilia or von Willebrand Syndrome type 1 should be treated with the synthetic vasopressin analogue DDAVP (desmopressin) at a dose of 0.3 μg/kg body weight or as nasal spray (dosage see expert information) [38].
+With the exception of severe bleeding or major surgery, most patients with mild hemophilia or von Willebrand Syndrome type 1 should be treated with the synthetic vasopressin analogue DDAVP (desmopressin) at a dose of 0.3 μg/kg body weight or as nasal spray (dosage see expert information) [38].
 Life-threatening bleeding in patients with type 1, 2 or 3 von Willebrand Syndrome should be treated with factor VIII/vWf concentrates.
 Dose and duration of treatment depend on the particular clinical situation.

 Furthermore, prior to surgery with risk of bleeding, patients with severe type 1 von Willebrand Syndrome or with type 2 or 3 von Willebrand Syndrome should also be substituted with factor VIII/vWf concentrates.
 Dose and duration of the therapy depend on the individual clinical situation [20, 21, 42, 45].

 Recommended doses for treatment on demand are: (dose-finding studies have not been published in sufficient number [57].
 Recommended doses are essentially based on the Consensus Paper on Hemophilia Treatment in Germany, updated in 1999 [63]).
-1 C+ Indication/type of bleeding Mean initial dose (U/kg BW) Bleeding into joints and muscles 20-40 Life-threatening bleeding 50-80 Bleeding into soft tissue severe or extensive bleeding (e.g. cerebral hemorrhage, tongue bite, carpal tunnel syndrome, retroperitoneal bleeding, femoral, calve, muscle hemorrhage) 40-60 minor bleeding into skin and muscles 15-30 Mucosal bleeding, urogenital bleeding gastrointestinal bleeding and bleeding of the oral cavity epistaxis hematuria 30-60 20-40 20-40 Surgery major wounds and/or high tendency of bleeding, including tonsillectomy minor wounds (tooth extraction, herniotomia) 50-80 25-40
+1 C+ Indication/type of bleeding Mean initial dose (U/kg BW) Bleeding into joints and muscles 20-40 Life-threatening bleeding 50-80 Bleeding into soft tissue • severe or extensive bleeding (e.g. cerebral hemorrhage, tongue bite, carpal tunnel syndrome, retroperitoneal bleeding, femoral, calve, muscle hemorrhage) 40-60 minor bleeding into skin and muscles 15-30 Mucosal bleeding, urogenital bleeding gastrointestinal bleeding and bleeding of the oral cavity epistaxis hematuria 30-60 20-40 20-40 Surgery major wounds and/or high tendency of bleeding, including tonsillectomy minor wounds (tooth extraction, herniotomia) 50-80 25-40

-(exploratory range)
+\ (exploratory range)

-Continuous prophylactic factor replacement therapy can be carried out [3, 2 C+ 17, 18, 23, 50, 61, 63]:

-- in patients with recurrent bleeding with the danger of irreversible damage, - individually to prevent the development of arthropathies as a late consequence, - under extreme physical or psychological/mental stress, - during rehabilitation

-Mean dose: 20-30 U/kg body weight at least 3 x weekly

-Because of the longer half-life of factor IX, fewer injections/week suffice in hemophilia B [58].
+Continuous prophylactic factor replacement therapy can be carried out [3, 17, 18, 23, 50, 61, 63]: • in patients with recurrent bleeding with the danger of irreversible damage, • individually to prevent the development of arthropathies as a late consequence, • under extreme physical or psychological/mental stress, • during rehabilitation Mean dose: 20-30 U/kg body weight at least 3 x weekly Because of the longer half-life of factor IX, fewer injections/week suffice in hemophilia B [58].
 Individual adjustment and maintenance therapy required according to the clinical situation.
 Duration: until a symptom-free interval of several weeks is attained, or at least until cessation of symptoms.

-Continuous infusion over several days may result in a reduction of the total dose without loss of effectiveness.

-6.5.3.3 Indications and recommended doses for treating patients with factor VIII inhibitors in hemophilia A
+6.5.3.3 Indications and recommended doses for treating patients with factor VIII inhibitors in hemophilia A without loss of effectiveness.